pokergeist/Arduino-Plot-lib/CirquePinnacle/readme.md

 **Recent Changes**:

+* I added the cirque_plot.ino sketch that plots your trackpad data so you can easily see the ranges and behavior of your trackpad.

 * **Major changes** incurred by:
   * adding Interrupt Service Routines supporting up to (4) devices
   * joining the Absolute and Relative data decodes into one structure and unifying calls that were for separate data types.